How to Calculate ROI for Social Media

 Why does ROI on Social Media Matter?

 Without obvious benefit to your social media efforts, your marketing manager may question the justifiable reason for continuing a campaign on Facebook or Instagram.
-Verifying the ROI of social media will justify your team’s efforts and help you build a stronger case for further investment.
+Verifying social media ROI will justify your team’s efforts and help you build a stronger case for further investment.
 Measuring ROI on social media can help businesses:

 - Adjust areas where efforts and resources aren’t used efficiently